 Create engaging training videos in 160+ languages.

-Whether you’re a team of one or a global function, you need a way to operationalize your strategy.
+Learn from my mistakes.
+Whether youβre a team of one or a global function, you need a way to operationalize your strategy.
 Priorities need to be visible, work trackable, and impact measurable.
-Here’s how.
+Hereβs how.

-An L&D roadmap is how that strategy becomes work.
+An L&D roadmap turns that vision into prioritized work.

 How do you design an L&D strategy and roadmap?